The short answer

 Cryptographically verifiable

-Anyone can read a log and anyone can monitor it.
 There's no privileged access — the transparency is the point.
-Domain owners, researchers, and browsers all read the same public record.
+Domain owners, researchers, and browsers all read the same public record, and none of them needs the log operator's permission to do it.

 SCTs and precertificates